histFS

 Optional Arguments

-gylab — legend labels.
-String | cell of strings.
+gylab — legend labels. vector of strings | cell array of character vectors.

 Legend labels identifying the groups of each element in y.